skalenetwork/filestorage-ui/README.md

 - [ ] Chain owner
 - [ ] Timestamps not found in contracts (possibility: history watch + cache / indexing-at-node)

-## Codebase: heads up for templating

-- Project uses tailwind class-based styling.. for those not familiar but seasoned with CSS, you can pick pace in ~3h, after that it's intuitive with occasional doc-check.
-For backend devs doing minor template updates, come with a temporary counter-DRY mindset, and you'll find less friction.

-## Learnings from failed sprints

-- There is no stable single solution for embedded arbitrary file viewing, solution lies in identifying media type and using 2-3 libraries.

-Wallet provider DX
+## Wallet provider DX

 - `wagmi` + `rainbowkit` is a neat choice but `rainbowkit` doesn't yet support many wallets.

 - `wagmi` doesn't easily interoperate with `web3modal`.

+## Codebase: Structure

+### src/context

+App contexts mainly using Context API, includes File Manager context hook that can isolated away later.

+### src/pages

+Contains pages, initially single app.tsx is central and sufficient

+### src/components

+Components either re-used across the application, or small enough to be re-used.

+### src/partials

+HOCs on groups of components, could be later merged into `src/components`

+### src/services

+Modules consumed by the app to perform domain-specific operations.
+Currently, includes only `filemanager.ts` which is to be isolated away as a package.

+### src/styles

+Contains global styling files, and tailwind imports, initially limited use for overrides.

+### main.tsx

+Main entry point that mounts the app with context.

+### src/config.ts

+Global configuration file is loaded into app context, allowing use of static defaults declared client-side and types for extendability.

+### polyfill.ts

+Polyfills to non-browser-native libraries, vite does not automatically bundle these.

+### utils.ts

+Utility functions usable across the app

+## Codebase: heads up for templating

+Project uses tailwind class-based styling.

+- For those not familiar but seasoned with CSS, you can pick pace in ~3h, after that it's intuitive with occasional doc-check.

+- For backend devs doing minor template updates, come with a temporary counter-DRY mindset, and you'll find less friction.

 ----